4r5i4/Algonquin/2016/Winter/CST8284_Object Oriented Programming (JAVA)/README.md

 # Description:
 ###### Object Oriented Programming
-  - This is to accomodate my friends at school to get a better undertanding of the material
+  - This is to accomodate my friends at school with a better undertanding of the material

 ## Terms of Use: